 Update and review privacy policies for all staff

-Always document the reason for the need to process personal information.
+Always document the reason for the need to process personal information, ensuring there is a legitimate interest in doing so.

-Making sure employees understand their rights, particularly their right to access, rectify, and erase their own data if they wish
+Making sure employees understand their data protection rights, particularly their right to access, rectify, and erase their own data if they wish

-Make sure that the only people that have access to personal information are the ones who require it.
+Make sure that the only people who have access to personal information are the ones who require it.

-Consider whether the company's employee monitoring is acceptable/necessary (such as email monitoring and CCTV)
+Consider whether the company's employee surveillance is acceptable/necessary (such as email monitoring and CCTV)

 The digital landscape is constantly changing, and as we continue to propel forward into an age designed around data and information, it becomes increasingly challenging to keep up with regulations.